-2 The contract is awarded by AMC on PPP Basis under "Redevelopment of Public Housing Scheme - 2016" of Urban Development & Urban Housing Department, Government of Gujarat for development of Integrated Group Housing Facility alongwith common amenities, infrastructure & development works of the entire site, and SITC of Roof Top Solar PV System covering atleast 50% of roof-area .
-The redevelopment is to be completed in 24 months.
-The project shall commence soon.
+2 The contract is awarded by AMC on PPP Basis under "Redevelopment of Public Housing Scheme - 2016" of Urban Development & Urban Housing Department, Government of Gujarat for development of Integrated Group Housing Facility alongwith common amenities, infrastructure & development works of the entire site, and SITC of Roof Top Solar PV System covering atleast 50% of roof-area.

-AH-EPC Projects Radha Raman Ni Chali - Vyapti Vyapti Infrabuild Pvt Ltd has awarded a Turnkey contract for slum redevelopment project, at Radha Raman Ni Chali, Bapunagar, Ahmedabad involving about 1,80,000 sq. ft. built-up area for 552 slum ¬dwelling families.
-The execution is going on.
-F.P.
-No. 241 EWS (CatII) at Bopal - AUDA The Project envisages construction of 77 units and SITC of 22 KW Rooftop Solar with completion time of 18 months.
-The contract is awarded by AUDA for EWS units with ~402 sq. ft. super built-up area each alongwith common amenities, infrastructure & development works of the entire site, 11 kv electrification, and Supply, Installation, Testing and Commissioning (SITC) of Roof Top Solar PV System.
-The execution is going on.
-Urban Improvement Trust (UIT) - Udaipur Urban Improvement Trust, Udaipur has awarded four (4) contracts for the construction of affordable housing flats on turnkey basis under the Chief Minister's Jan Awas Yojana - 2015 corresponding to the Memorandum of Understanding under the latest "Resurgent Rajasthan Partnership Summit - 2015".
-The large scale affordable housing schemes for EWS (325-350 sq. ft.) and LIG (500-550 sq. ft.) categories envisage overall construction of approx. 400,000 sq. ft. super built-up area on the Government lands at Sector A, South Extension Scheme, Udaipur.
-The Project will be constructed on 75% of the land area and remaining 25% will be allotted to your Company, free of cost to subsidize the ceiling rate.
-The execution is going on.
+AH- EPC/PPP Projects Bank of Baroda Society na Chhapra, Paldi 1 The Project envisages rehabilitation of about 91 slum-dwelling families living at Bank of Baroda Society na Chhapra, Paldi.
+The slum redevelopment is to be completed in 18 months.
+The project is in final stage of completion.
+Labalavi ni Chali, Behrampura 1 The Project envisages rehabilitation of about 105 slum-dwelling families living at Labalavi ni Chali, Behrampura.
+The slum redevelopment is to be completed in 18 months.
+The project is to commence soon.
 Urban Improvement Trust (UIT) - Bhilwara Urban Improvement Trust, Bhilwara has awarded a contract for the construction of affordable housing flats on turnkey basis under the Chief Minister's Jan Awas Yojana - 2015 corresponding to the Memorandum of Understanding under the latest "Resurgent Rajasthan Partnership Summit - 2015".
 The large scale affordable housing schemes for EWS (325-350 sq. ft.) and LIG (500-550 sq. ft.) categories envisage overall construction of approx. 300,000 sq. ft. super built-up area on the Government land at Harni Khurd village, Bhilwara.
 The Project will be constructed on 75% of the land area and remaining 25% will be allotted to your Company, free of cost to subsidize the ceiling rate.
 The execution is going on.

-Jodhpur Development Authority - Jodhpur JoDA has since revised the contract for construction of EWS and LIG Houses with G+3 pattern and internal Development as per Model No. 4A (i) of Chief Minister Jan Awas Yojana 2015 at Khasra No. 88, Village Barli, District Jodhpur.
+AH- EPC/PPP Projects Jodhpur Development Authority - Jodhpur JoDA has since revised the contract for construction of EWS and LIG Houses with G+3 pattern and internal Development as per Model No. 4A (i) of Chief Minister Jan Awas Yojana 2015 at Khasra No. 88, Village Barli, District Jodhpur.
 The township / complex / campus will comprise total 1,216 residential units i.e. total ~470,000 sft will be constructed by NILA.
 Work will be completed in stipulated time.
 Your Company will also get the balance vacant land of 3.37 acres towards part-remuneration, once the project reaches 50% completion.
 Kheda Jaganathpura - Jaipur Development Authority JDA has awarded a contract for the construction of affordable housing EWS flats on turnkey basis as per Model No. 4A (i) of Chief Minister's Jan Awas Yojana 2015 at Kheda Jaganathpura, Jaipur - to be completed within 30 months.
 The campus will comprise total 384 residential units i.e. total ~172,422 sft.
 Anand Vihar Plot 1 & 2 - Jaipur Development Authority JDA has awarded a contract for the construction of affordable housing EWS flats on turnkey basis as per Model No. 4A (i) of Chief Minister's Jan Awas Yojana 2015 at Anand Vihar Plot No. 1 & 2, Jaipur - to be completed within 30 months.
 The campus will comprise total 236 residential units i.e. total ~107,542 sft.

-AH-EPC Projects Anand Vihar Plot 5 & 6 - Jaipur Development Authority JDA has awarded a contract for the construction of affordable housing EWS flats on turnkey basis as per Model No. 4A (i) of Chief Minister's Jan Awas Yojana 2015 at Anand Vihar Plot No. 5 & 6, Jaipur - to be completed within 30 months.
+Anand Vihar Plot 5 & 6 - Jaipur Development Authority JDA has awarded a contract for the construction of affordable housing EWS flats on turnkey basis as per Model No. 4A (i) of Chief Minister's Jan Awas Yojana 2015 at Anand Vihar Plot No. 5 & 6, Jaipur - to be completed within 30 months.
 The campus will comprise total 316 residential units i.e. total ~140,325 sft.
-Surya Nagar Plot A2 to A6 - Jaipur Development Authority JDA has awarded a contract for the construction of affordable housing EWS flats on turnkey basis as per Model No. 4A (i) of Chief Minister's Jan Awas Yojana 2015 at Surya Nagar Plot No. A2 to A6, Jaipur - to be completed within 30 months.
-The campus will comprise total 256 residential units i.e. total ~114,948 sft.
+Surya Nagar Plot A2 to A6 - Jaipur Development Authority 5